 Professional Negligence Cases

-- Accountants and CTAs – recommending investment in high-risk ‘film scheme’, which led to tax and NIC assessments and commercial liabilities to third parties.
+- Claim against accountants and CTAs for recommending investment in high-risk ‘film scheme’, which led to tax and NIC assessments and commercial liabilities to third parties.